Namibian dollar: Banknotes

-Historically, Kaptein Hendrik Witbooi, once chief of the Namaqua people and instrumental in leading the revolts against German rule at the turn of the 20th century, has been depicted on all Namibian banknotes.
+Historically, Kaptein Hendrik Witbooi, once chief of the Nama people and instrumental in leading the revolts against German rule at the turn of the 20th century, has been depicted on all Namibian banknotes.
 However, on 21 March 2012, the Bank of Namibia introduced a new series of banknotes to be issued in May 2012.
 The new family of banknotes will have the same denomination structure as the current series.
-All denominations have improved anti-counterfeiting features, and the portrait of Kaptein Hendrik Witbooi are retained for all but the 10 and 20 dollar notes, which feature a new portrait of Sam Nujoma, the founding president and father of the Namibian nation.
+All denominations have improved anti-counterfeiting features, and the portrait of Kaptein Hendrik Witbooi is retained for all but the 10 and 20 dollar notes, which feature a new portrait of Sam Nujoma, the founding president and father of the Namibian nation.

 The Bank of Namibia has discovered that the diamond-shaped optically variable ink patch on the N$10 and N$20 notes was cracking after multiple folding and handling.
 The Bank of Namibia has recently issued in limited quantity, the N$10 and N$20 notes on paper with improved quality and shifted the placement of the diamond-shaped optically variable ink feature.

 On 21 March 2020, the Bank of Namibia unveiled a new 30 dollar polymer note to commemorate the 30th anniversary of independence.
 The theme of the note is '3 Decades of Peace and Stability', represented by the smooth transition of power between the three presidents since independence.

 Test coins

 During the planning phase of the introduction of a new national currency replacing the South African rand, the newly founded Bank of Namibia minted a proof series of coins denominated in dollars as well as in marks, for the consideration of the Namibian Ministry of Finance.
 The decision then fell in favour of the name ‘dollar’ for the new currency.

 The proof series consisted of four different coins: 1 mark, 1 dollar (both in copper/nickel), 10 marks and 10 dollars (both in silver).
 The obverse of the mark pieces shows a sitting lion where the dollar pieces depict a San (Bushman) with bow and arrow.
 All obverse sides bear the indication of denomination as well as the remark ‘PROBE’/‘ESSAI’ (proof).
 The reverse of the 1-mark/1-dollar pieces shows Namibia's former coat of arms surrounded by the inscription ‘NAMIBIA’, the year (1990) and two ears of corn.
-The ten-mark/ten-dollar pieces bear the inscription ‘INDEPENDENCE’/‘UNABHÄNGIGKEIT’ (German: ‘independence’) instead of the ears.
+The ten-mark/ten-dollar pieces bear the inscription ‘INDEPENDENCE’/‘UNABHÄNGIGKEIT’ ("independence" in German) instead of the ears.

 There was a series of Namibian pattern coins denominated in Rand dated 1990.
 This short-lived tender was cited in the 2005 edition of Krause's 'Unusual World Coins'.